 Miami, Florida 33136

 The Miami-Dade County State Attorney Bad Check Restitution Program Works Because:

-- Bad check reports are easy to file and follow-up action is prompt.
+- Bad check reports are easy to file.

 - Upon recovery, 100 percent of the face value of the check is returned to the merchants.

 - There is no minimum dollar restriction.
 Bad check offenders must complete an eight-hour education class at their expense.

 - The program operates at no cost to the county or the taxpayers.